 - taking an oatmeal bath before bed

-- using topical anti-itch creams on the vulva
+- using appropriate topical anti-itch creams on the vulva

 - placing towel-wrapped ice packs on the vulva

-- trying OTC antifungal treatments for yeast infections
+- trying over-the-counter antifungal treatments for yeast infections

 The cause of vulvar itching that gets worse at night will determine the treatment.

 If the itching is due to a yeast infection, a doctor

 If the cause of the itchiness is an allergic reaction, the doctor may prescribe an antihistamine to relieve the symptoms.